alesya-h/plurked/README.md

 # Configuring
 Configuration stored in YAML format at ~/.plurked.

-Options
+Options:
- - key -- your plurk API key.
+ * key -- your plurk API key.
 You may use mine or your own.
- - username -- your plurk login
+ * username -- your plurk login
- - password -- your plurk password
+ * password -- your plurk password
- - interval -- interval for checking twitter for new tweets
+ * interval -- interval for checking twitter for new tweets
- - twitter -- twitter account to monitor.
+ * twitter -- twitter account to monitor.
 Only public accounts are currently supported.
- - lastcheck -- last time twitter was checked for updates and new tweets reposted.
+ * lastcheck -- last time twitter was checked for updates and new tweets reposted.